July birthstone: The ruby, rare and precious

-The ruby, birthstone for July, is among the most highly prized of gemstones.
-Large rubies are harder to find than large diamonds, emeralds and sapphires.
+The July birthstone, the ruby, is among the most highly prized of gemstones.
+Surprisingly, large rubies are harder to find than large diamonds, emeralds and sapphires.
 As a result, rubies’ value increases with size more than any other gemstone.

 Along with its close relative, the sapphire, the ruby is a form of the mineral corundum, which is normally drab and grey in color.
-Red gemstone corundum is called ruby.
-All other gemstone corundum colors – orange, yellow, brown, green, blue, purple, violet, black, and colorless – are called sapphires.
+Basically, the red gemstone corundum is called ruby.
+And all other gemstone corundum colors – orange, yellow, brown, green, blue, purple, violet, black, and colorless – are called sapphires.

-In the Orient, rubies were once believed to contain the spark of life – “a deep drop of the heart’s blood of Mother Earth,” according to ancient Eastern legends.
-Ancient Asian stories tell that the ruby was self-luminous.
+In much of Asia, people once believed that rubies contained the spark of life – “a deep drop of the heart’s blood of Mother Earth,” according to ancient Eastern legends.
+Plus ancient Asian stories say the ruby is self-luminous.
 They called it “glowing stone” or “lamp stone.”
-It’s said that an Emperor of China once used a large ruby to light his chamber, where it glowed as bright as day.
+One story is that an emperor of China used a large ruby to light his chamber, where it glowed as bright as day.
 Brahmins – Hindu priests of the highest caste – believed that the homes of the gods were lit by enormous emeralds and rubies.
 Later, Greek legends told the story of a female stork, who repaid the kindness of Heraclea by bringing her a brilliant ruby – a ruby so bright that it illuminated Heraclea’s room at night.

-Ancient Hindus, Burmese, and Ceylonese regarded sapphires as unripe rubies, believing that if they buried the sapphire in the ground, it would mature to a rich red ruby.
+Ancient Hindus, Burmese, and Ceylonese regarded sapphires as unripe rubies.
+Thus believing if they buried the sapphire in the ground, it would mature to a rich red ruby.

-Bottom line: The birthstone for July is the ruby.
+Bottom line: The July birthstone is the ruby.